ucdavis/accessible-pdf-rocky/docs/METRICS_DEPLOYMENT.md

 # Paste the generated token when prompted
 ```

-**IMPORTANT:** Save this token securely - you'll need it for HPC and FastAPI configuration.
+**IMPORTANT:** Save this token securely - you'll need it for HPC and .NET API configuration.

 ### 1.5 Deploy Worker